10 Best Types of Investment Vehicles

 You may also consider a target-date retirement fund that holds stocks and bonds.
 It can have a low minimum investment and automatically becomes more conservative as retirement approaches.

-12. Precious Metals
+8. Precious Metals

-The premium goes up when demand is high, which can make it harder to sell your asset for a profit as the spot price must increase more.
+To buy physical gold or silver, you can purchase coins or bars.
+Your cost is the metal’s current spot price plus the exchange premium.
+The premium goes up when demand is high, which can make it harder to sell your asset for a profit because the spot price must rise more.

 If you don’t want to store a physical asset, several precious metals ETFs are linked to the spot price.
-You won’t own the metal and most don’t earn dividends or royalties.
+You won’t own the metal, and most don’t earn dividends or royalties.

-13. Real Estate
+9. Real Estate

 There are several avenues to invest in real estate.